AxisCommunications/acap-runtime/README.md

 ```

 ## Program options

+> ACAP runtime must be restarted after program options has been changed.

 Following options are available in the camera web GUI after selecting the installed program in the **Apps** tab:

 ```